Who was Livia Drusilla? The true story behind DominaMay 6 | 4 min read

-Martin Freeman’s TV hot list: From Fargo to Sherlock
+In Spotlight: Martin Freeman’s best TV shows - from Fargo to Sherlock

 Ahead of the launch of Martin Freeman’s new NOW TV comedy Breeders, we round up some of his best television performances.

 Watch Breeders on NOW TV from Thursday 12th March

 Martin Freeman has become a household name following starring roles in films including Love Actually, The World’s End and The Hobbit franchise, but his television performances are just as impressive.
 Having starred alongside Ricky Gervais in The Office, his career has seen him appear in the much-loved adaptation of Sherlock, and the more recent ITV series A Confession.

 His latest TV project is Breeders, a sitcom starring Freeman and Daisy Haggard as two busy parents who must juggle their relationship, careers, aging parents and mortgage with their young children.

 With Breeders due to land on NOW TV on 12 March, we take a look back at some of Martin Freeman’s best TV roles.